AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Examples and demos given during the lecture are done on Triton, though should work on all other Linux installations.

 - Linux and Mac users: just open a terminal window.
-If you wish you can login to Triton.
+If you wish you can login to Triton or any other `Aalto Linux server <http://scicomp.aalto.fi/aalto/remoteaccess.html>`__.
 - Windows users: install PuTTY [#putty]_ then *SSH* to any interactive server at Aalto or your department.